getodk/docs/odkx-src/tables-managing.rst

 Adding Your Own Tables
 ------------------------------

 The creation of data tables is handled within the :doc:`app-designer-intro`.
-ODK Tables can display and present data, but cannot create Tables on the fly.
-This enables the ODK Services application to enforce that the configuration of the device (its tables, HTML files, form definitions, and so on) are identical to those on the server.
+ODK-X Tables can display and present data, but cannot create Tables on the fly.
+This enables the ODK-X Services application to enforce that the configuration of the device (its tables, HTML files, form definitions, and so on) are identical to those on the server.

 .. _tables-managing-adding-tables-app-designer:

-Initialize from ODK Application Designer
+Initialize from ODK-X Application Designer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 See the documentation for :doc:`build-app` and :ref:`build-app-creating-web-file` for more details on adding your own tables and defining their properties.